jdbirla/JD_JAVA_Learning/Java_New_Features_Guide.md

      ```

 ### 6. **Method References:**
-   - **Use Case:** Provides a shorthand notation for lambda expressions.
+   - **Explanation:** Method references provide a shorthand notation for lambda expressions when calling a method.
+They make the code more readable and concise.
    - **Example:**
      ```java
      // Using Lambda